Craponne-sur-Arzon: History

 Located since the Gallo-Roman era at the crossroads of strategic routes, the rural town of Craponne-sur-Arzon developed into a market town, where markets and fairs were held, as evidenced by many toponyms (rue de la Friperie, Marchedial, etc.).
 In the feudal era, the town was surrounded by a wall, built in 1450—from which two small defensive towers have been preserved until today—and this wall was defended by a castle.
 In 1576, the castle was demolished, with the exception of the tower entrance (improperly called today, the "donjon").
 This castle belonged until 1240 to the barons of Beaumont, before passing into the hands of the lords of Chalençon, who became the Polignac family in 1420.

 Hydrography

 Two main rivers traverse the municipality of Craponne-sur-Arzon.
-The first, the Ance, has its source in the Monts du Forez near Pierre-sur-Haute, crossing the town on its western part.
+The first, the Ance, has its source in the Forez mountains near Pierre-sur-Haute, crossing the town on its western part.
 The Arzon crosses the commune on its eastern part, forming the natural frontier of the commune.
 Its source is located in the wood of Viviers, in the town of Medeyrolles.

 The town is located in the Loire river basin.